-Date of completion: Summer 2012
+Date of completion: 2010

 This project was in coordination with the North Tahoe PUD Utility District, located within the Carnelian Bay and Tahoe Vista areas.
 AEC compiled a comprehensive list of the potential utility conflicts that could arise during construction of the Caltrans Erosion Control Project.
 AEC developed improvement plans for the relocation of gravity sewer systems and the water transmission pipelines.
 AEC also provided construction inspection services for the relocation of those facilities.

-Date of completion: 2013
+Date of completion: 2016

 Date of completion: 2012